larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 3:33
 So let's talk about sleep, sleep is this incredible period of our lives where we are not conscious.
 3:40
-We might dream, we might twitch, we might even wake up, but in sleep, we are only in relation 3:47 to things that are happening within our brain and body.
-Outside sensory experience, in most cases, 3:52 can't really impact us, and yet, sleep is this tremendously important period of life 3:58 because it resets our ability to be focused, alert, and emotionally stable 4:04 in the wakeful period, so we can't really talk about wakefulness, focus, 4:09 motivation, mood, wellbeing without thinking about sleep, and that's why we're devoting this entire month 4:16 to the discussion about sleep.
-Now, we also can't talk about sleep and think about sleep without thinking about wakefulness 4:22 because it turns out that the period that we call sleep and the period we call wakefulness 4:27 are tethered to one another.
+We might dream, we might twitch, we might even wake up, but **in sleep, we are only in relation 3:47 to things that are happening within our brain and body.
+Outside sensory experience, in most cases, 3:52 can't really impact us**, and yet, sleep is this tremendously important period of **life 3:58 because it resets our ability to be focused, alert, and emotionally stable 4:04 in the wakeful period, so we can't really talk about wakefulness, focus, 4:09 motivation, mood, wellbeing without thinking about sleep**, and that's why we're devoting this entire month 4:16 to the discussion about sleep.
+Now, we also can't talk about sleep and think about sleep without thinking about wakefulness 4:22 because it turns out that **the period that we call sleep and the period we call wakefulness 4:27 are tethered to one another**.
 What we do in the waking state determines when we fall asleep, 4:34 how quickly we fall asleep, whether or not we stay asleep, and how we feel when we wake up the next day, 4:40